KUSHALKUMARD/Sentiment-Analysis-NLP/README.md

 ### Used Datasets

-We have used two datasets for sentiment analysis task.
+I'm have used two datasets for sentiment analysis task.

 <ul>
 <li>IMDB Reviews dataset with binary sentiment labels (Positive, Negative reviews) [3]</li>